Preparing for the GMAT can be a grueling task. We have put together a guide on how to study for the GMAT below.

 Knowing what methods work the best for you may take a little more legwork on your end.

-If you need something to keep you studying consistently, a GMAT preparation course or GMAT prep book could help you stay on track.
+If you need something to keep you studying consistently, a GMAT preparation course could help you stay on track.
 If you have a busy schedule, we highly recommend finding one of these.

 Set a Study Schedule

 If you are someone who signed up to take a review course, your study schedule will likely be structured around the class with less study time on your own.

 For those who are studying on their own, this may be the most important step.
 You want to create a schedule that is realistic but keeps you reviewing concepts that will prepare you for the exam.
 You can’t study ten hours a day if you are working forty-hour weeks.

 When setting a schedule to prepare for the GMAT, you want to start early enough that you will be ready when test day comes.